haskell-miso/.github/profile/README.md

 ## Welcome to the Haskell [miso](https://github.com/dmjio/miso) organization.

 The goal of the Haskell `miso` organization is to provide a first-class frontend experience (equivalent to [React](https://react.dev) / [React Native](https://reactnative.dev/)
 ) for the Haskell ecosystem while simultaneously promoting functional programming to the broader JavaScript community and academia.
-We do this by combining "simple Haskell" philosophy with industry standard techniques such as Virtual DOM, Web Componenrs and Custom Renderers.
+We do this by combining "simple Haskell" philosophy with industry standard techniques such as Virtual DOM, Web Components and Custom Renderers.
 We use third-party integrations, like [LynxJS.org](https://github.com/haskell-miso/miso-lynx) to target `iOS` and `Android` devices.

 This organization houses community projects and resources aimed at demonstrating various features and design patterns when building [miso](https://haskell-miso.org) applications.